4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 Workers today place much more value on work-life balance than their predecessors did.
 In addition, they have more diverse lifestyle needs than past generations of workers — and they require vastly different schedule arrangements.
 For example, some employees want overtime; some don’t.
 Some want consistent hours; some prefer more flexible shift patterns.

 Research emphasizes the prevalence of this new labor landscape.
 Indeed, in Shiftboard’s 2023 State of the Hourly Worker survey, 75 percent of hourly workers stated that work-life balance was necessary to feel very satisfied with their job.
-In fact, achieving work-life balance was identified as the number one driver of job satisfaction — ranking even higher than a salary increase.
+Achieving work-life balance was identified as the number one driver of job satisfaction — ranking even higher than comprehensive benefits.

 In effect, when employers address workers’ ever-increasing demand for more control over their schedules, they can reduce absenteeism and optimize attendance.
 Scheduling technology holds the key by allowing organizations to track and accommodate worker availability and shift preferences and create schedules that are both worker-centric and drive operational goals.

-A direct — and compelling — correlation also exists between the level of control employees feel over their job and the level of job satisfaction they experience.
-In fact, an astounding 85 percent of hourly workers responded to the survey saying that having more control over their work schedules impacts their overall job satisfaction – and 40% said they would take a pay cut in exchange for more control over their schedules.
+A direct and compelling correlation also exists between the level of control employees feel over their job and the level of job satisfaction they experience.
+Today’s shift workers want more control and influence over their work schedules — 82% say it’s extremely important to them.
+It’s so important that 40 percent said they would even take a pay cut in exchange for more control over their schedules.
 Organizations that score high among employees for job satisfaction understand and internalize the concept that employees who feel healthy, safe, and satisfied with their job also feel empowered at work.

 Shiftboard’s 2023 Hourly Worker Research Report